RemyCiterin/LeanCoInd/README.md

-# IndexedEffects
+# LeanCoInd
-a work in progress implementation of indexed effects in Lean4
+an implementation of coinductives types (M-types and indexed M-types) in Lean